 Once you have logged in, you will be forwarded to the “Permalink Settings” page.
 Do not change anything here; just scroll down and click on the button “Save Changes”

-Now, if you check new wordpress installation, it would match the old existing one.
+Now, if you check the new WordPress installation, it would match the old existing one.

 Fixing Import Size Error through .htaccess file